-Findings: As described under criterion 33.815.105.B and C, BDS Staff found that the updated design achieves a development that is compatible with the surrounding single-dwelling residences.
-BDS Staff recommended conditions requiring a tall masonry wall along the north property line and a wood fence along a portion of the east property line to provide additional buffering between active areas and adjacent uses.
-BDS Staff recommended conditions of approval that require the implementation of "house rules"

-and that a GNA be developed.
-BDS Staff stated that the GNA is intended to bring the two Group Living Uses and neighborhood representatives together to share information and to problem-solve.
-The Hearings Officer concurs with the above-stated BDS Staff comments and conclusions.
+Findings: As described under criterion 33.815.105.B and C, BDS Staff and the Hearings Officer found that the updated design achieves a development that is compatible with the surrounding single-dwelling residences.
+BDS Staff recommended, and the Hearings Officer included, conditions requiring a tall masonry wall along the north property line and a wood fence along a portion of the east property line to provide additional buffering between active areas and adjacent uses.
+BDS Staff recommended, and the Hearings Officer required conditions of approval regarding the implementation of "house rules" and development of a GNA.
+It is the expectation of the City Council that working towards a GNA will bring the Applicant and neighborhood representatives together to share information and to problem-solve.
+The City Council concurs with the above-stated BDS Staff and Hearings Officer conclusions and conditions of approval.

-The Hearings Officer finds through compliance with these conditions, this approval criterion is met.
+Through compliance with the stated conditions, the City Council finds this approval criterion is met.